akaziuna/cnc-standing-height-workbench/README.md

 Available Files
 -----------------------------
+VECTORS:
-VECTORS: The CNC Maker Bench configuration are available in several vector formats: DXF, EPS, AI.
+The CNC Maker Bench configuration is available in several vector formats: DXF, EPS and AI.
 CRV files to be added shortly.

+PROCESSING APP:
-PROCESSING APP: One to Several app is available for download with the permission of AtFab and Filson and Rohrbacher (http://filson-rohrbacher.com).
+The One to Several app is available for download with the permission of AtFab and Filson and Rohrbacher (http://filson-rohrbacher.com).

 LICENSE: CC BY-NC-SA 4.0
 -----------------------------